 A paper published in Composites Part B: Engineering describes the development of a lightweight and compact deployable space boom using shape-changing, composite lattices.
-This boom can deploy up to 20 times its stowed size while weighing only 400 grams.
-This lightweight material is significant to the development of space applications because it currently costs approximately $20,000 for every kilogram sent into space.
+The boom can deploy up to 20 times its stowed size while weighing only 400 grams.
+The new lightweight material is significant to the development of space applications because it currently costs approximately $20,000 for every kilogram sent into space.

 This research could facilitate micro satellites to perform more power demanding experiments and possibly allow them to perform interplanetary missions.